 - Have you “BrokerChecked” your advisor?

 FINRA BrokerCheck is an important tool that can gives you a snapshot of a broker’s employment history, licensing information and regulatory actions, arbitrations and complaints.
 You can also call the SEC’s Investment Adviser Public Disclosure database.
 Your advisor may have numerous customer complaints against them and you don’t even know it.

 The foregoing information is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 For information on the firm please visit www.whitesecuritieslaw.com.